Dominion Energy Proposes Battery Storage Pilot Project to Enhance Grid Reliability

 Credit: Eos

 Dominion Energy has unveiled a pioneering storage pilot project aimed at extending the discharge duration of batteries used in the electricity grid.
-This forward-looking initiative, known as the Darbytown Storage Pilot Project, has been presented to the Virginia State Corporation Commission (SCC) and is set to evaluate two cutting-edge technologies as potential alternatives to conventional lithium-ion batteries, with a focus on enhancing safety features in solutions.
+This forward-looking initiative, known as the Darbytown Storage Pilot Project, has been presented to the Virginia State Corporation Commission (SCC) and is set to evaluate two cutting-edge technologies as potential alternatives to conventional -ion batteries, with a focus on enhancing safety features in energy storage solutions.

 Located at the existing Darbytown Power Station in Henrico County, the pilot scheme will assess two promising alternatives to lithium-ion batteries: iron-air batteries, developed by Form Energy, and zinc-hybrid batteries, developed by Enterprises.